 Performing and Visual Arts

-- Nine credits of history, including United States History or AP United States History
+- Nine credits of history, including three credits of United States History

-- One credit is required in Religion to be fulfilled by taking World Religions or Introduction to the Bible.
-Students will fulfill this requirement during their junior year; approval to fulfill this requirement during senior year must be granted by the Director of Studies.
+- One credit to be fulfilled by taking World Religions, Introduction to the Bible, or Ethics; most students will fulfill this requirement during their junior year

-- Nine credits in the same language for three consecutive years in grades 9-12.
+- Nine credits in the same language for three consecutive years taken during grades 9-12.

-- All students are required to be enrolled in a mathematics class every year.
-To graduate, students must earn a minimum of nine credits in mathematics, including a minimum of three credits each in Algebra I, Algebra II, and Geometry or courses advanced beyond these levels; students must be enrolled in Mathematics each term
+- Nine credits including a minimum of three credits each in Algebra I, Algebra II, and Geometry or courses advanced beyond these levels; students must be enrolled in Mathematics each term